-THERE ARE CHICKENS EVERYWHERE!!
+- THERE ARE CHICKENS EVERYWHERE!!
 Hurricanes destroyed many of the chicken coops years ago and all the chickens escaped.
-Now they’re out roaming the island freely causing car accidents and other issues.
+Now they’re out roaming the island freely.
+Be careful driving as they can cause car accidents and other issues.

-People love to drink on da rock!
-(Bermuda) Prepare your liver.
+- People love to drink on da rock!
+Prepare your liver.

-The two official beverages are the ‘Rum Swizzle’ and ‘Dark n’ Stormy’.
+- The two official beverages of the island are the ‘Rum Swizzle’ and ‘Dark n’ Stormy’.

 In this post I will try to cover just about every topic I can think of and give you my honest opinion and recommendations. *Budget travelers, Bermuda is definitely not budget friendly…an Airbnb and a scooter rental you’re already looking at ~200USD/day.